jamos90/dizplai-tech-test/README.md

 Front end: Built using `Angular Typescript` standalone components to minimize bundle size as this is a small application modules were not required.
 It uses `.scss` files for styling.
 Business is housed in services to be reusable and keep it out of the components.
 Re-suable components are used for repeating code, for example `poll-options`

 Back end: Built using `NodeJs` `JavaScript`, `Express`, `sqlLite DB` and `Objection ORM`.
 Sqlite and objection where chosen because they are both light weight and perform all necessary operations for the application in it's current state.
 Objection allows db queries to be easier and safer to write.
 Express was chosen as it is a well know framework and comes with useful middleware that help efficiently set up an application.
+Database has the following tables, Polls, Options and Votes.
+Polls can have many Options and Options can have one Poll (poll_id).
+Options can have multiple votes and Votes have a single option (option_id).

 Assumptions:

-1. There can only be one active poll at a time,
+1. There can only be one active poll at a time.
+A user has to manually update a poll to active through the API.
-2. Users can vote more than once (would implement stricter checks in future)
+2. Users can vote more than once.
+Could implement stricter checks in future.
-3. Person pulling pull down repository has Angular CLI on local machine
+3. Person pulling pull down repository has Angular CLI on local machine.

 Known issues / Limitations